Jkaara/LSTM-FX/README.md

 │ LICENSE                       # The code licence
 │ README.md                     # This Readme file
 |
+├─LSTM-FX-Train-Test            # Directory of the Training and Testing of Model
+| │   common_variables.py       # Configures your model before training and testing
+| │   multi_pred_model.ipynb    # Multiple predictions of more than one unit
+| │   prep_and_split.ipynb      # Prepares your data and splits it into multiple CSVs
+| │   README.md                 # Read me for the training and testing
+| │   test_model.ipynb          # Tests your trained model
+| │   time_series.py            # Utility reusable functions
+| │   train_model.ipynb         # Trains your model
+| │
+| ├───data                      # storage direcotry for the CSV
+| │
+| ├───models                    # Contains the trained models
+| │   └───gbpusd-32-256-14      # Sample trained model
+| │
+| └───scalers                   # Contains the scalers used in the model training
+|         gbpusd-32-256-14.bin  # Sample scaler associated with the model
+|
 ├─LSTM-FX-CTrader-Client        # Directory of the client code │     MLBot.cs                  # Sample bot C# code
 │     README.md                 # Read me for the CTrader Client
 |
-├─LSTM-FX-Prediction-Server     # Directory of the Web Server │ │   main.py                   # The web server loading file
-│ │   README.md                 # Read me for the Prediction server
+└─LSTM-FX-Prediction-Server     # Directory of the Web Server │   main.py                   # The web server loading file │   README.md                 # Read me for the Prediction server │
-│ │
-│ └───Models                    # Directory of the ML Models │     │   gbpusd-32-256-14.bin  # Sample MinMax Scaler
+  └───Models                    # Directory of the ML Models
-│     │
-│     └───gbpusd-32-256-14      # Directory of Sample LSTM Model
+      │   gbpusd-32-256-14.bin  # Sample MinMax Scaler
-|
-└─LSTM-FX-Train-Test            # Directory of the Training and Testing of Model │   common_variables.py       # Configures your model before training and testing │   multi_pred_model.ipynb    # Multiple predictions of more than one unit │   prep_and_split.ipynb      # Prepares your data and splits it into multiple CSVs │   README.md                 # Read me for the training and testing │   test_model.ipynb          # Tests your trained model │   time_series.py            # Utility reusable functions │   train_model.ipynb         # Trains your model
       │
-  ├───data                      # storage direcotry for the CSV │
-  ├───models                    # Contains the trained models │   └───gbpusd-32-256-14      # Sample trained model
+      └───gbpusd-32-256-14      # Directory of Sample LSTM Model
-  │
-  └───scalers                   # Contains the scalers used in the model training
-          gbpusd-32-256-14.bin  # Sample scaler associated with the model
 ```
 ## Tools
-I used Juypter Notebook from within Visual Studio Code and I executed everything using Visual Studio Code for Windows and for Linux.
+I used Juypter Notebook from within Visual Studio Code for Windows.
+And I have also tried with Linux (Ubuntu 20.04) and both worked in the same way.
 ## Training and Testing Your Model
 [LSTM-FX-Train-Test](LSTM-FX-Train-Test/README.md)
 ## Backtesting Your Trading Strategy